RIBTAS007/portfolio1/_posts/2017-01-01-Random-quote-generator.md

 code: https://github.com/RIBTAS007/random-quote-generator-app
 demo: https://ribtas007.github.io/random-quote-generator-app/
 image: /img/project-imgs/Random quote generator.jpg
+css: "/css/exp.css"
+js: "/js/exp.js"
 ---

 This app was developed during the free code camp front end development certification course.
+<span id="dots">...</span><span id="more">
 This is a simple application which generates a random quote.With the help of share button you can share these quotes directly on twitter You can use the app from link below.
+This app was developed during the free code camp front end development certification course.
+This is a simple application which generates a random quote.With the help of share button you can share these quotes directly on twitter You can use the app from link below. </span>

+<button onclick="myFunction()" id="myBtn">Read more</button>